Best Yogurt for Probiotics Reviewed

 If you like creamy yogurt, you will love this one.
 It isn’t really chunky or water—it’s somewhere in between.
 This makes it a great option for most users.

-One of the best features this yogurt has to offer is that you can also get dairy-free options.
+Unlike other yogurt brands with probiotics, one of the best features of this yogurt is that you can also get dairy-free options.
 It’s hard to find dairy-free probiotic yogurt, so if you are vegan or lactose-intolerant this may be the yogurt brand for you.

 2. Fage Total